What is Neuromuscular Therapy (NMT)?

 Spinal curves (lordosis, kyphosis, scoliosis) aka, your posture, can end up distorted when there’s an imbalance of the musculoskeletal system resulting in movement of the body off the coronal, midsagittal, or horizontal planes.
 Basically meaning, you are “out of wack” and using one side or one muscle group more which wears out the soft tissue and joints.
 The body tries to compensate in an effort to maintain structural balance.
 The nervous system gets disconnected from the area and eventually soft tissue like the deep muscles and tendons become very fatigue.

-Just like any other part of life, we can develop bad habits in our muscles.
+Just like any other part of life, we can develop bad habits in our muscles after a surgery, injury, or nerve damage.
 Our body creates adaptive movement patterns that need to be corrected.
 Some examples of these bad habits are:

 - Poor posture